 Save the Date

 It’s all in the timing.
 Actually, no matter the time of year, it’s always fishing season in Niagara County.
 Steelhead start arriving in the fall, drawn to the outflow of the Niagara River and Lake Ontario tributaries.
 October to May is considered their peak season, before the trout migrate deeper into the lake in search of cooler summer waters.
 Visiting Niagara Falls USA in the throws of a deep freeze?
 Don’t worry — even in sub-zero temperatures, ice-fishing for steelhead makes an intrepid alternative option at the Wilson Harbor.

 First up, you’ll need some paperwork.
 All of New York’s waterways require a license to fish, so your first port of call should be New York’s Department of Environmental Conservation website.
 As well as offering a wealth of advice, they allow you to purchase licenses online.
 For non-residents of New York, you’ll pay $10 per day, $28 per week, or $50 per year, and licenses can be conveniently printed or saved to your phone automatically.
 On the ground, there are a number of options to get your license, from one of the local bait and tackle shops dotted around the waterways, to the Walmart Supercenter in Niagara Falls.
 New York state also offers free fishing days, where anyone can fish the fresh waters and no fishing license is required.
-Upcoming dates in 2021 include September 25 and November 11.
+2024 dates include February 17-18, June 29-30, September 28, and November 11.

 Stake Out a Spot